Wesley Methodist Church, Singapore: History

 In 1982, a baptismal hall was also constructed to add to the Sanctuary, along with basement rooms and a Plaza (Wesley Plaza).
 On 13 December 1987, a groundbreaking ceremony was held for a new extension, which was later topped off on 26 November 1988.
 It was dedicated on 9 September 1989 by Bishop Ho Chee Sin, Bishop Emeritus T R Doraisamy and Bishop Emeritus Kao Jih Chung.

 To accommodate the large number of worshippers, the church signed a 5-year lease for two floors of office space at the YWCA Fort Canning Lodge.

 On 28 September 2010, another upgrading project was implemented with a dedication service to create 36,000 square feet of usable space.
 With a budget of up to $12.3 million, the upgrading project was finally completed by the end of 2012.
 A new plaza hall was created on top of the sanctuary extension with a glass canopy to shelter the courtyard from weather.
 More seats were added and another chapel was constructed in the basement, along with movable partitions for the rooms.
 Trusses were added to the roof and tiles were replaced.
 The altar was also reconfigured along with the shift of the main door to align with the nave.
-Lanterns that were gifted by friends of the church in the 1940s were installed at the front of the church.
+Lanterns that were donated by friends of the church in the 1940s were installed at the front of the church.
 There was also an overhaul for the kitchen in the church.

 In 2015, the church began another project to refurbish the sanctuary.